schnow265/schnow265.github.io/src/posts/sveltekit-gh-pages.md

 7. Now run `npm run deploy`.
 You should now have a second branch called "gh-pages", which includes the static website build.
 8. If you see "Branch gh-pages has recent pushes a moment ago" on your repo, please go to `Settings -> Pages` and change the branch to gh-pages.
 9. Congrats!
 You now can host your static site on GH Pages!

+## Now a little word at the end

+You **can not** link to a subsite in svelte without it existing.
+That means _if_ you want to link to a page, like docs, from your main page you should lik to it over the Domain, like so: ``https://{username of your gh account}.github.io/{your base URL you want to link to}``.